Cutthroat Island (1995)

 Secondary genre: Swashbuckling

-Back in 1995, Harlin (“Die Hard 2“ (1990), “Cliffhanger“ (1993)) believed that women can and should be great action heroes.
-Despite a few exceptions in the late 80’s and early 90’s, there was not a particular break out in mainstream Hollywood.
-Championing admirably for (his then wife) Geena Davis, Harlin convinced Carolco Pictures to give him 90 million dollars (!) to stage a pirate epic unlike anything we have seen before in a time that the genre was dead in the water.
+Back in 1995, Harlin (Die Hard 2 (1990), Cliffhanger (1993)) believed women can and should be great action heroes.
+Despite a few exceptions in the late 80’s and early 90’s, there was not a particular break out in mainstream cinema, especially Hollywood.
+Championing admirably for (his then wife) Geena Davis, Harlin convinced Carolco Pictures to give him 90 million dollars (!) to stage a pirate flick unlike anything we had seen before in a time where the genre was dead in the water.
+Unfortunately for him, the film was the biggest box office bomb of all time.
+But time has been extra kind to Harlin’s effort.

 A pirate extravaganza with explosions…lots of explosions